The Delta Force: Music

-Alan Silvestri's electronic score gained a new life when ABC Sports used it to intro their Indianapolis 500 broadcasts from 1988–1998 and again in 2001.
+Alan Silvestri's electronic score was also used by ABC Sports as the intro to their Indianapolis 500 broadcasts from 1988–1998 and again in 2001.
 It was also used for the intro of the Brickyard 400 until ABC lost the race rights to NBC Sports in 2001.
 According to famous Indianapolis 500 anchor Paul Page, he does not want any ESPN/ABC anchor to use this music in intros for the Indianapolis 500 and Brickyard 400 unless he narrates the intros himself.
 It is now used on the XM Satellite broadcasts of IndyCar racing events, of which Paul Page is the announcer.

 The soundtrack album was initially released by Enigma Records, and later by Milan Records (minus "The Rescue") on an album paired with Jerry Goldsmith's King Solomon's Mines; in 2008 Intrada Records issued a limited edition CD with the entire score.
 Quartet Records released a two-disc set in 2013 featuring the Intrada album programme on disc one and the Enigma album listing on disc two; all are now out of production.